 As if the founders of Medium were expecting people to switch to their platforms in the future, they created a function to let you bring your audience along.
 Immediately you link your medium profile to your twitter and facebook IDs, Medium will sort out which of your audience are also on Medium and automatically links you with those people.
 Amazing!

 Medium offers real engagement metrics, tells you how many people viewed your stories and how many read to the end!
 This is an important feature for writers, it helps you evaluate your posts and work on possible improvements.
 You can also start your own publication on Medium and gain more followers, and more audience.

-Though Medium seems more like an online writers’ club, it is a great Tumblr alternative to consider.
+Though Medium seems more like an online writers’ club, it is a great content publishing platform to consider.
 Writers may be comfortable with the platform, but it may not be the best place for the art people!